mohdfawad99/hacktoberfest-2021/README.md

 ## Ideas for contributions
 :sparkles:
-- Add your own projects to the 'Helpful Material Page'
+- Add well defined programs and only those will be accepted.

 ## FAQs
 :sparkles: